 Explore a variety of ways to communicate with God (e.g., prayer, song, journaling, nature).
 (11)

-Recognize various symbols of our commitment to God (e.g., baptism, foot washing, communion) and consider an invitation to be baptized.
+Recognize various symbols of our commitment to God (e.g., baptism, foot washing, communion).
 (15, 16)

 Explore what it means to be a disciple of Jesus.
 (11, 15)